hairlesshobo/personal-site/content/posts/2024-07-24_kubernetes_cluster_build_bootstrap/index.md

 apt update
 ```

 Kubernetes requires an underlying container runtime.
-There are [multiple options](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) but I have decided to go with containerd for simplicity.
-To install containerd, you need to perform the following steps.
+There are [multiple options](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) but for simplicity, I have decided to go with `containerd`.
+To install `containerd`, you need to perform the following steps.

 ```bash
 # Add prerequisites